-TWO: Whilst some training will be required in the workplace, this does need to be done in more appealing ways for modern employees, however, it is far more important to ensure that if training is provided, it is the most appropriate solution to a problem, and then, and only then, ensure it is offered to the individuals concerned in a format that is relevant and meaningful for them.
+Whilst some training will be required in the workplace, this does need to be done in more appealing ways for modern employees, however, it is far more important to ensure that if training is provided, it is the most appropriate solution to a problem, and then, and only then, ensure it is offered to the individuals concerned in a format that is relevant and meaningful for them.
 It will also need to be performance-focused and its success measured in terms of defined performance outcomes.

 - This doesn’t mean individuals continuously taking courses – although studying can be part of an individual’s personal and professional continuous learning strategy.

 - It doesn’t mean continuously training people – although training may well be part of of an organisation’s continuous L&D strategy – but recognising that learning happens every day in some form or other – planned and unplanned, conscious and unconscious – both inside and outside work.
-Organisations now need to offer a range of continuous learning opportunities, but this involves much more than just implementing an online course library, as Shelley Osborne explains.
+Organisations do need to offer a range of continuous learning opportunities, but this involves much more than just implementing an online course library, as Shelley Osborne explains.

 “It’s time for L&D and HR professionals to promote the value of continuous learning and move their teams away from the static programs that helped to breed the bad reputation of corporate training.”

-With this in mind it is therefore best not to refer to your people as “learners: but rather as “workers”, “employees” or “colleagues”, For more on the rationale for this, see page Stop referring to your people as “learners”
+With this in mind it is therefore best not to refer to your people as “learners: but rather as “workers”, “employees” or “colleagues”, [For more on the rationale for this, see page Stop referring to your people as “learners”]

 FIVE: MWL is everyone’s responsibility:

 - L&D teams need to stop trying to “command and control” workplace learning.
 After all they can no longer provide and manage everything everyone needs to learn to do their job and prepare them and the organisation for the future.
 Their work will need to be more about supporting building, enabling and supporting this new organisational learning culture and mindset.
 Adopting modern workplace learning mindset will not mean imposing some top-down change management program, rather it will mean L&D having a new relationship with the business.

-Last updated: October 16, 2019 at 15:30 pm
+Last updated: November 14, 2019 at 12:59 pm